vdlbk/mimir/README.md

 ## What is Mimir ?

 **Mimir** is a lightweight library that exposes some functions to validate banking informations.
+It does not store any of your personal data, you can use it freely.

 ### Disclaimer

-+  This library is still in development, so it might be possible that some methods change over time.
+This library is still in development, so it might be possible that some methods change over time.
-+  This library does not store any of your personal data, you can use it freely.

 ## Methods available